vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods.md

 yield;
 ```

-This form gives up control, and stores the callback details for some
+This form gives up control and stores the callback details for some
 other code to use to resume the method's execution:

 ```vala